 Sensodyne toothpaste markets itself as a dedicated solution for sensitive teeth and gums.
 From the company website to TV ads to social media, the messaging has always been consistent with its strapline claim being the '#1 dentist recommended brand for sensitive teeth'.
 Dentists even feature in Sensodyne ads to further establish authority and credibility that Sensodyne is the go-to for all sensitivity-related oral health issues.
 It's an area no other toothpaste brand hones in on as much as Sensodyne does.

-5. Urgency, scarcity and FOMO
+5. Urgency, scarcity, and FOMO

 This messaging strategy urges your customers to make a purchase by tapping into their fear of missing out (FOMO).
 It's a phenomenon, this feeling of missing out on some interesting or exciting experience that others – friends, family, even strangers – are having.
 One statistic shows that 60% of people buy due to FOMO (and fast, mostly within 24 hours).
 Hence, FOMO can be a driving force for greater sales.

-The scarcity factor comes in when it becomes apparent that the sought-after product, service or experience won't be around for long.
+The scarcity factor comes in when it becomes apparent that the sought-after product, service, or experience won't be around for long.

 Messente's Demand Generation Specialist, Katria Komp, explains a common approach to this type of campaign: "A customer adds a product they like to their online shopping cart, but don't complete their purchase right away as they want to think about it.
 Having noticed this action, the brand could send a personalised abandoned cart message highlighting that stocks are running very low to urge the shopper to revisit their cart and buy before it's too late."